Emulator Issues #9923

 The fifolog renders correctly on my end now, it would be great if you could confirm it fixes the issue when playing the game as well.
 You'll still get the warnings about command buffers being executed early, but the flickering problem should be fixed.
 This is due to the game is causing a very large amount of uniform buffer usage, so it might be worth investigating and seeing if we can reduce it at all.

-#5 Updated by Stenzek almost 3 years ago
+#5 Updated by Stenzek over 3 years ago

 - Status changed from Accepted to Fixed